Borrowed Features of Indian Constitution – List PDF

 Different Sources of the Indian Constitution

 This constitution determines the composition, functioning, powers, and duties of the government; The basic political ideology of the country has been outlined through the determination of fundamental rights, the directive policies of the state, and the duties of citizens.
 The constitution of India was adopted by the Constituent Assembly on 26 November 1949 with 274 signatures and this day is known as National Law Day.
 This constitution came into force on January 26, 1950.
-Note that the date 26th January was adopted to commemorate the historic declaration of independence by the National Congress.
-While it is an original and comprehensive constitution tailored to the specific needs of India, it also incorporates certain borrowed features from other constitutions around the world.
-Some of the notable borrowed features of the Indian Constitution include:

 # Various Sources of the Indian Constitution List